sedaprotocol/seda-chain-contracts/DEVELOPING.md

 Nightly can be installed with: `rustup install nightly`.

 `clippy` is used as the linting tool: `cargo clippy -- -D warnings`

+## Building Protobuf

+This requires [buf][4].

+You can grab the protobuf from the chain by running: `cargo proto-update git_{rev/tag/branch}`.
+ - This updates the `SEDA_CHAIN_VERSION` variable in  the `lib.rs`.
+ - It also re-builds the rust code automatically.

+If you only want to rebuild the proto you can instead run `cargo proto-build`.

 ## Testing